esl/MongooseIM/doc/developers-guide/Error-log-tracking.md

   `{log_entry, Node, Level, Msg, Meta}` Erlang message to the sink using `[noconnect, nosuspend]` (a slow or disconnected runner cannot back-pressure logging).
+- After a MIM node restart, the restart caller is responsible for re-injecting the handler. `distributed_helper:start_node/2` does this automatically by calling `cth_error_report_sink:inject/1`.
-- The sink calls `net_kernel:monitor_nodes(true)` and re-injects the handler automatically when a watched node comes back up (`nodeup`).
-Accumulated entries on the sink are unaffected by node restarts -- only the brief window between a node's death and the re-injection of the handler loses error entries.
+  Accumulated entries on the runner-side sink are unaffected by node restarts -- only entries logged in the brief window between the node coming up and `inject/1` returning are missed.

 Each error entry includes the originating node (in the `meta` map), so reports show which node logged each error.
 Expected error patterns apply to all nodes -- a single `expect` declaration matches errors regardless of which node produced them.

-**Limitation:** errors logged during the brief boot window between a MIM node's restart and re-injection of the logger handler may be lost.
-This window is on the order of seconds, not the rest of the suite.
+**Limitation:** if a MIM node is restarted by a path that does not go through `distributed_helper:start_node/2` (e.g. an external script, or a future custom helper), error collection on that node will not resume until something calls `cth_error_report_sink:inject/1` explicitly.
+Plan-fully restarted nodes are fine.

 ## Parallel groups